DevelopmentArc/react-indepth/life_cycle/introduction.md

  The first phase of the React Component life cycle is the Birth/Mounting phase.
 This is where we start initialization of the Component.
 At this phase, the Component's `props` and `state` are defined and configured.
 The Component and all its children are mounted on to the Native UI Stack (DOM, UIView, etc.).
 Finally, we can do post-processing if required.
 The Birth/Mounting phase only occurs once.

  ### [Phase 2: Growth / Update](growth_update_indepth.md)
  The next phase of the life cycle is the Growth/Update phase.
 In this phase, we get new `props`, change `state`, handle user interactions and communicate with the component hierarchy.
-This is were we spend most of our time in the Component's life.
+This is where we spend most of our time in the Component's life.
 Unlike Birth or Death, we repeat this phase over and over.

  ### [Phase 3: Death / Unmount](death_unmounting_indepth.md)
  The final phase of the life cycle is the Death/Unmount phase.
 This phase occurs when a component instance is unmounted from the Native UI.
 This can occur when the user navigates away, the UI page changes, a component is hidden (like a drawer), etc. Death occurs once and readies the Component for Garbage Collection.